YarnSpinnerTool/YarnSpinner/Documentation/YarnSpinner-Dialogue/Complex-Dialogue-Example.md

 ## Complex example
 In our complex example, we will establish a multiple file dialogue.
 This dialogue will take place between three characters: the Player, an NPC called Sally and an NPC called Ship.

 A limited amount of programming knowledge is required for narrative adventure dialogue creation, otherwise we cannot tell what is required to for the desired plot sequences to take place.
-In this example, we will introduce the concepts of commands and conditionals.
+In this example, we will introduce the concepts of ***commands*** and ***conditionals***.
 Commands instruct the game engine to execute specific code, such as making a noise in sequence with some text or generating a graphic or both (for example, displaying lightning and making the noise of thunder).
 We will demonstrate how interaction between players and NPCs can create what are known as [conditionals](https://en.wikipedia.org/wiki/Conditional_(computer_programming)), a form of [branches](https://en.wikipedia.org/wiki/Branch_(computer_science)).
 By following the [simple example](Simple-Dialogue-Example.md), you've already learned a little about [control flow](https://en.wikipedia.org/wiki/Branch_(computer_science)), in that how selecting certain text determines which nodes to ***jump*** to.
 Conditionals are only slightly more complex than jumps, as they are simply a method to determine which jumps may become available.

+### Initial Dialogue Setup
 First off, we'll create a background scene.
 Because our complex example is set inside a space ship, we''ll give the name of the node 'Ship'.
 We'll give this node some initial Dialogue.
 ```
 Ship: Hey, friend.